How to write a novel is a legitimate question. It can be a scary and overwhelming concept.

 Some people outline like crazy and need to have every piece of the plot all planned.
 Others keep it all in their head.

 When it comes to research, don’t ignore, rush, or skip this part of the process.
 You want your novel to be believable and accurate where necessary.
+Especially something like psychological thrillers or historical fiction, these things require extreme accuracy with a lot of small details.

 7. Novel Writers Create an Outline – or They Don’t